MAP¶

 Reverse Connect Using Remote Client¶

-Arm provides remote clients for Windows, macOS and Linux that can run on your local desktop to connect via SSH to NERSC systems to debug, profile, edit and compile files directly on the remote NERSC machine.
-You can download the clients from Arm Forge download page and install on your laptop/desktop.
+Forge remote clients are provided for Windows, macOS and Linux that can run on your local desktop to connect via SSH to NERSC systems to debug, profile, edit and compile files directly on the remote NERSC machine.
+You can download the clients from Forge download page and install on your laptop/desktop.

-For configuring the client for NERSC systems, follow the similar steps shown in the DDT web page.
+Instructions for configuring the client are provided in the DDT web page.
 If you have done configuration for using DDT on a NERSC machine, the same configuration will be used for running MAP.

-Arm recommends to use the Reverse Connection method with the remote client.
-To do this, put aside the remote client window that you have been working with, and login to the corresponding machine from a window on your local machine, as you would normally do.
+You can use the Reverse Connection method with the remote client.
+To do this, put aside the remote client window that you have been working with, and log in to the corresponding machine from a window on your local machine, as you would normally do.

-and run ddt with with the option --connect
+and run MAP with with the option --connect

 as follows: